MakinsonLab/photocaged_stx_analysis/README.md

 Igor Pro scripts were used for AP detection and analysis of AP waveform .
 R scripts were use for statistical analysis and creation of plots.

-The Igor Pro scripts contain a functions to import .abf files written by JS Rothman Rothman JS and Silver RA.
+The Igor Pro scripts contain a functions to import .abf files written by Rothman JS and Silver RA.
 NeuroMatic: An Integrated Open-Source Software Toolkit for Acquisition, Analysis and Simulation of Electrophysiological Data. _Front Neuroinform._ 2018 Apr 4;12:14.
 [10.3389/fninf.2018.00014](https://www.frontiersin.org/articles/10.3389/fninf.2018.00014/full)

 `Figure_4_AP_characteristics.ipf` contains functions used to analyze the AP waveform, and export example traces. **,A - B, D - J, M**